dm-vdo/vdo-devel/doc/vdo-design.rst

 structures involved in a single write operation to a vdo target is larger than most other targets.
 Furthermore, because vdo must operate on small block sizes in order to achieve good deduplication rates, acceptable performance can only be achieved through parallelism.
-That parallelism is best achieved by being as lock-free as possible.
+Therefore, vdo's design attempts to be lock-free.
 Most of a vdo's main data structures are designed to be easily divided into "zones" such that any given bio must only access a single zone of any zoned structure.
 Safety with minimal locking is achieved by ensuring that during normal operation, each zone is assigned to a specific thread, and only that thread will access the portion of that data structure in that zone.
 Associated with each thread is a work queue.
-Each bio is associated with a request object which can be enqueued on a work queue when the next phase of its operation requires access to the structures in the zone associated with that queue.
+Each bio is associated with a request object which can be added to a work queue when the next phase of its operation requires access to the structures in the zone associated with that queue.
 Although each structure may be divided into zones, this division is not reflected in the on-disk representation of each data structure.
 Therefore, the number of zones for each structure, and hence the number of threads, is configured each time a vdo target is started.

 The Deduplication Index
 -----------------------

-In order to identify duplicate data efficiently, it's worth recognizing some common characteristics of that data.
-From empirical observations, there are two key insights.
-The first is that when one block of duplicate data appears, other blocks written at around the same time are likely also duplicates.
-This means the index should keep records together when they are written at the same time.
-(This property is called temporal locality.)
-The second insight is that new data is more likely to duplicate recent data than it is to duplicate older data.
-This means the index should prioritize the newest records.
+In order to identify duplicate data efficiently, vdo was designed to leverage some common characteristics of duplicate data.
+From empirical observations, we gathered two key insights.
+The first is that in most data sets with significant amounts of duplicate data, the duplicates tend to have temporal locality.
+When a duplicate appears, it is more likely that other duplicates will be detected, and that those duplicates will have been written at about the same time.
+This is why the index keeps records in temporal order.
+The second insight is that new data is more likely to duplicate recent data than it is to duplicate older data and in general, there are diminishing returns to looking further back in time.
+Therefore, when the index is full, it should cull its oldest records to make space for new ones.
+Another important idea behind the design of the index is that the ultimate goal of deduplication is to reduce storage costs.
+Since there is a trade-off between the storage saved and the resources expended to achieve those savings, vdo does not attempt to find every last duplicate block.
+It is sufficient to find and eliminate most of the redundancy.

 Each block of data is hashed to produce a 16-byte block name which serves as an identifier for the block.
 An index record consists of this block name paired with the presumed location of that data on the underlying storage.
-There are certain cases where the index cannot accurately represent the location of all known blocks.
-(One such case is a hash collision where two different blocks produce the same block name.)
-This means that the rest of VDO must also read any block identified as a duplicate to verify that the data is identical before sharing the existing block with a new one.
-The need for this read-verify step means that the index does not need to try to keep its records completely accurate.
-It is sufficient if the index can identify most of the potential deduplication, as long as it can do so efficiently.
-For example, records are never deleted from the index, even if the original data is deleted, because vdo can easily identify when the index record is out of date and update the index record as necessary.
-Deleting records from the index is also costly since doing so requires either storing the hashes along with the blocks, which is difficult to do efficiently in block-based storage, or reading and rehashing each block before overwriting it.
+However, it is not possible to guarantee that the index is accurate.
+Most often, this occurs because it is too costly to update the index when a block is over-written or discarded.
+Doing so would require either storing the block name along with the blocks, which is difficult to do efficiently in block-based storage, or reading and rehashing each block before overwriting it.
+Inaccuracy can also result from a hash collision where two different blocks have the same name.
+In practice, this is extremely unlikely, but because vdo does not use a cryptographic hash, a malicious workload can be constructed.
+Because of these inaccuracies, vdo treats the locations in the index as hints, and reads each indicated block to verify that it is indeed a duplicate before sharing the existing block with a new one.

 Records are collected into groups called chapters.
 New records are added to the newest chapter, called the open chapter.
 This chapter is stored in a